Home Compare AALB.AS vs SPX.L

 Aalberts N.V. vs Spirax Group: Which Stock Looks Stronger in 2026?

-Spirax holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Aalberts still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Spirax holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Aalberts still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 In the market, Aalberts carries the stronger setup — intact trend against Spirax's broken trend.
 That leaves a split case: the structural lead stays with Spirax, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.